KronicDeth/intellij-elixir/README.md

 ### Quick Fixes

-Quick Fixes are changes IntelliJ can take to change your code to correct errors (accessed with Alt+Enter by default).
+Quick Fixes are actions IntelliJ can take to change your code to correct errors (accessed with Alt+Enter by default).

 #### Remove space in front of ambiguous parentheses